 Through further study time and experimentation and the student will develop a mastery of the technical requirements in the production of computer animation.
 The approach is systematic and requires each student to experience a wide range of animation tasks, challenges and experiences.

 The first part of the MA Computer Animation degree requires each student to advocate their individual idea for animated film production.
 The major project offers an opportunity for full time and part-time students to work together on a common major project or to provide input or services between each other’s major projects.

 Ideas are “pitched” to tutors and the rest of the student cohort and the selected project is taken forward and further developed in the second part of the module.
 Under supervision they have an opportunity to identify an ambitious and challenging Part II Project which is academically rigorous and to be completed as a team project, to break down the production material so that every team member has a specialist area to work in.

 We normally require an undergraduate 2.1.
 However, we also consider candidates with relevant experience and aim to interview all applicants.
 Where possible, we invite prospective students to book a taster session and/or Open Day, to discuss this application further, to see if it suits their expectations.

 The main career opportunities that the MA in Computer Animation offers are found in:

 TV Broadcast Content

 Our students have access to a diverse range of equipment and resources which, in most cases, is sufficient to complete their programme of study.
 We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.

-However, it is likely that art and design students will incur some additional costs in the extension of their personal practice.
-Examples include purchasing their own specialised materials and equipment, joining optional study trips, and paying for printing.
+However, it is likely animation students may incur some additional costs in the extension of their personal practice.
+Examples include purchasing their own specialised materials and equipment, software and hardware, joining optional study trips, paying for printing, etc.